Compressible Navier-Stokes mini-app

 where \((\bar{x}, \, \bar{y}) = (x-x_c, \, y-y_c)\), \((x_c, \, y_c)\) represents the center of the domain, \(r^2=\bar{x}^2 + \bar{y}^2\), and \(\epsilon\) is the vortex strength (\(\epsilon\) < 10).
 There is no perturbation in the entropy \(S=P/\rho^\gamma\) (\(\delta S=0)\).

-Shock Tube¶
+Shock Tube

 This test problem is based on Sod’s Shock Tube (from[sod]), a canonical test case for discontinuity capturing in one dimension.
 For this problem, the three-dimensional Euler equations are formulated exactly as in the Isentropic Vortex problem.
 The default initial conditions are \(P=1\), \(\rho=1\) for the driver section and \(P=0.1\), \(\rho=0.125\) for the driven section.
 The initial velocity is zero in both sections.
-Slip boundary conditions are applied to the side walls and wall boundary conditions are applied at the end walls.
+Symmetry boundary conditions are applied to the side walls and wall boundary conditions are applied at the end walls.

 SU upwinding and discontinuity capturing have been implemented into the explicit timestepping operator for this problem.
 Discontinuity capturing is accomplished using a modified version of the \(YZ\beta\) operator described in [TS07].
 This discontinuity capturing scheme involves the introduction of a dissipation term of the form